 Family Adventure in the Marin Headlands

 Located at the very south end of Marin County, the Marin Headlands has much to offer for families and is one of our favorite destinations for a day of outdoor adventure.
-Wildlife, beaches, history, natural beauty, sweeping vistas of the Pacific and San Francisco—the Headlands has all that and more.
+The Marine Mammal Center, wildlife, beaches, history, natural beauty, sweeping vistas of the Pacific and San Francisco—the Headlands has all that and more.

 Now part of the Golden Gate National Recreation Area, the Marin Headlands was at one time home to a Spanish and Mexican rancho, military fortifications, and Cold-war Nike missile sites.
 It also narrowly escaped becoming a massive housing development called Marincello back in the 1960s.
 Thankfully that never came to pass, and we're left with a superlative national park enjoyed by countless Bay Area residents and visitors.

 Our first stop is usually the park visitor center in the old Fort Barry chapel located at the intersection of Field and Bunker Roads, about three miles from the park entrance.
 You'll pass by it on your way to Fort Cronkhite and Rodeo Beach, and it's well worth a stop.
 Rangers and volunteers are on hand to answer questions, and kids can check out exhibits and dioramas including a Miwok dwelling, a World War II-era army barrack, natural history displays, a touching table, and more.
 There's also a gift shop here stocking a surprisingly large selection of books, clothing, posters, toys, and other souvenirs.
 (It's a great place to buy unique Bay Area gifts for out-of-town family, by the way.)